evenmn/evenmn/README.md

 -->

 - 🔭 I’m currently working on machine learning models for regional weather forecasting
-- 📫 How to reach me: even.nordhagen@live.no
+- 📫 How to reach me: even.nordhagen@gmail.com